War Stories with Oliver North

 The episodes were often based on current events; the episode which aired August 6, 2006 featured the history of Fidel Castro's rise to power (in light of Castro's temporary relinquishment of power) while the prior week's episode centered on Hezbollah.

 North ends the episode with the tagline, "his/hers/theirs is a war story, that deserves to be told".

-As of January 3, 2015, War Stories with Oliver North is aired on the weekends from 8-11 p.m.
-ET on Fox Business Network.
+War Stories with Oliver North used to air on the weekends from 8-11 p.m.
+ET on Fox Business Network from January 2015 until its final episode in 2016 and its time slot was replaced by either infomercials or Cops reruns.

 A new episode of War Stories with Oliver North was aired on Friday, March 25, 2016.
 The episode was titled War Stories: Fighting ISIS.

 DVD releases

 Episodes from the series have been individually released on DVD.